PreethiSAP/Philips-Hair-Straightener/Philips Hair Straightener.md

 Follow the instructions carefully before using the product and keep the document safe for future reference.

 1. Keep the product away from water.
 Since the proximity of water presents a risk even if the product is not in use.
 2. Unplug the product after use.
 3. If noticed any damage in cord, check for replacement from Philips service centre.
 4. The product can be used by children aged 8 years and above.
 But, supervision of adults is advised for young users.
 5. Always ensure the voltage before plugging in.
 The voltage indicated on the appliance corresponds to the local power voltage.
 6. Not advised to use the product on artificial hair.
 7. Do not leave the product unattended after connected to the power.
 8. Cool the product completely before storing it.
 9. Do not let the cord come in contact with the heating plates.
 10. Always use the product on dry hair.

+## **Steps to Straightening the hair**

+1. Plug the product to power supply socket.
+2. Open the heating plates by sliding the unlock switch (5)
+3. Adjust the temperature control switch (4) to level 1 or 2 on the product.
+   _*Note: Always use the lower temperature option for the first time._*
+4. The power-on LED (3) lights up.
+5. Once the indicator lights up, the product takes 60 seconds to heat up.
+6. When the product is on, ions (2) are evenly distributed automatically and continuously, reducing frizz and adding further shine to hairs.
+7. Comb your hair and make sections for easy straightening.
+8. Place the sectioned hair between the straightening plates (1) and close the plates firmly together.
+9. Gently slide the down the straightener in one go (Maximum 5 seconds).
+Avoid stopping the straightener in between to avoid overheating.
+10. Slowly turn the straightener (inwards/outwards) to create curly flicks at the hair ends.
+11. Repeat step 6-8 to style the rest hair.